 1. Hindustan Lever, as a major sellers of Soaps in India, had a part in the lowered quality of Indian Toilet Soaps.

-3. Pepsodent claimed 102% anti bacterial activity.
-Till date it has not been proved.
-Refer Toothpaste liars
+3. Pepsodent claimed 102% anti bacterial activity compared to Colgate Dental Cream.
+Refer Unfair Trade.
+Till 2016, it has not been proved.

 4. Dove soap quality - refer Bombay Customs notice mentioned earlier in this page